- Crispin Porter + Bogusky aims to redefine #FML for Jell-O. Ignite community managers debate the move.

 Download the eBook now and stay ahead of the curve.

 Creating a strategy to deal with the rise of mobile devices comes down to three primary options: Developing a native app, designing a separate mobile site, or re-working your primary website with responsive design.

-Using insight from industry experts and in-depth research data, this eBook from Bridgeline Digital, "7 Reasons to Consider Responsive Design for Your Company's Next Generation Website," explores the advantages of using responsive design to take your web presence into the mobile era.
-Responsive design is a fancy term to describe a site layout that works on all devices seamlessly.
+Using insight from industry experts and research data, this eBook from Bridgeline Digital, "7 Reasons to Consider Responsive Design for Your Company's Next Generation Website," explores the advantages of using responsive design to take your web presence into the mobile era.
+Responsive design is a fancy term to describe a website layout that works on all devices seamlessly.
 You create the site once and the layout adapts to and renders properly on different screen sizes.
 An extremely important consideration given the dramatic increase in usage of mobile devices to access the web.

 Download the whitepaper now and make sure your website is appropriately designed for mobile devices.

 Each year, digital plays an increasing role in the relationship between brand and consumer.
 And it's showing no signs of slowing.
 In it's report, Digital Customer Experience Trends to Watch, 20013, Forrester takes a look what kinds of digital experiences shape the relationship between brand and consumer and how these changes will affect how brands communicate with their customers and prospects.